windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 Unlike the menu bar and the library context menu, the reader context menu is not defined in the main window's XHTML file.
 Instead, it is dynamically created by the reader instance.

 To add menu items to the reader context menu, you can use the `Zotero.Reader.registerEventListener` method in the `startup` hook.
-Note that you need to call `Zotero.Reader.unregisterEventListener` in the `shutdown` hook to avoid memory leaks.
+The registered event listener will be automatically unregistered when the plugin is unloaded.

 For example, to add a menu item to the reader annotation context menu: